mikapersson/ANewsSystemImplementation/bin/README.md

-The executables are collected in thid directory after installation.
+The executables are collected in this directory after installation.